AntonYartsev/iris-governed-fhir-agent/README.md

 ## What this demo is not

-- **Not a production access-control model.** Lock lives in the tool layer, not in user authentication
+- **Not a production access-control model.** The lock lives in the tool layer, not in user authentication
 - **Not authenticated where it matters.** The MCP application accepts callers without authentication.
 This is set in `Setup/MCPSetup.cls`.
 So the governed tools are the *only* thing between a client and the data.
 That is the point
 - **Not clinically validated.** The data is synthetic (Synthea)